 Scholarships: Scholarships are generally based on academic achievement and leadership.
 The TAMUG Scholarship and Awards Committee evaluates applicants and makes awards in the spring for the following academic year.
 The committee uses the admission application for freshman awards.
-There is not a separate freshman scholarship application for TAMUG-awarded scholarships.
+There is not a separate freshman scholarship application for TAMUG-awarded scholarships, except for designated awards..